-- 12.1 Identify the necessary skills, experience and other attributes that are needed for an effective Board of Directors; - 12.2 Assess the skill base available from within the members of the Board of Directors from time to time: - 12.3 Keep up to date and fully informed about strategic issues and commercial changes affecting the company; - 12.4 Seek to identify suitable candidates who might be recommended to the Members having regard to the selection criteria (annexed hereto in the appendix) and in order to: - ensure adequate succession planning for the Board of Directors; - ensure a balance of knowledge is retained with the Board of Directors. - 12.5 Designate one or other members of the Nominations Committee to approach any one or more individuals short-listed. - 12.6 The Nominations Committee will notify the Board of Directors of any pending appointments to the Board of Directors.
+- Identify the necessary skills, experience and other attributes that are needed for an effective Board of Directors; - Assess the skill base available from within the members of the Board of Directors from time to time; - Keep up to date and fully informed about strategic issues and commercial changes affecting the - Company; - Seek to identify suitable candidates who might be recommended to the Members having regard to the selection criteria (annexed hereto in the appendix) and in order to: - o ensure adequate succession planning for the Board of Directors; - o ensure a balance of knowledge is retained with the Board of Directors. - Designate one or other members of the Nominations Committee to approach any one or more individuals short-listed;

+The Nominations Committee will notify the Board of Directors of any pending appointments to the Board of Directors.
 Such notification will be made by the Nominations Committee on receipt of confirmation from the Members of such pending appointment and where practical prior to such appointment becoming effective.

-13. Procedures for the operation of the Nominations Committee
+13. Procedures for the Operation of the Nominations Committee

-- 13.1 When seeking to identify members, the Nominations Committee should focus on the Board of Directors as a whole.
-The Nominations Committee should identify the necessary skills, experience and other attributes (as outlined in the attached Appendix), that are missing from the current Board of Directors.
-Some of the skills and experience needed by Board of Directors members include:

-- · General management;

-- Finance;

-- Legal matters;

-- Human Resources; - Health Sector; - Strategic aims of Mercy University Hospital Cork; and - Such other skills, experience, and competencies as may be identified by the Board of Directors having regard to the Governance Policy. - 13.2 In addition to the above, the Nominations Committee needs to consider making recommendations having regard to the need to stagger appointments and renewals to ensure a balance of knowledge is retained with the Board of Directors. - 13.3 Prior to the Nominations Committee recommending the appointment of a Director, the proposed appointee should be required to disclose any other business interests that may result in a conflict of interest and be required to report any future business interests that could result in a conflict of interest. - 13.4 The Chairperson of the Nomination Committee shall ensure that the Members are notified of the identity of such suitably qualified individuals who have confirmed commitment and availability to serve as members of the Board of Directors for consideration by the Members.
+- When seeking to identify members, the Nominations Committee should focus on the Board of Directors as a whole.
+The Nominations Committee should identify the necessary skills, experience and other attributes (as outlined in the attached Appendix), that are missing from the current Board of Directors; - Some of the skills and experience needed by Board of Directors members include: - · General management; - Finance; - Legal matters; - Human Resources; - Health Sector; - · Strategic aims of Mercy University Hospital Cork; and - Such other skills, experience, and competencies as may be identified by the Board of Directors having regard to the Governance Policy. - In addition to the above, the Nominations Committee needs to consider making recommendations having regard to the need to stagger appointments and renewals to ensure a balance of knowledge is retained with the Board of Directors; - Prior to the Nominations Committee recommending the appointment of a Director, the proposed appointee should be required to disclose any other business interests that may result in a conflict of interest and be required to report any future business interests that could result in a conflict of interest; - The Chairperson of the Nomination Committee shall ensure that the Members are notified of the identity of such suitably qualified individuals who have confirmed commitment and availability to serve as members of the Board of Directors for consideration by the Members.

-- 14.1 The Chairman of the Committee shall report to the Board of Directors on its proceedings after each meeting on all matters within its duties and responsibilities. - 14.2 The Committee shall make whatever recommendations to the Board of Directors it deems appropriate on any area within its remit where action or improvement is needed. - 14.3 The Committee shall produce a report to be included in the Mercy University Hospital's annual report about its activities.
+- The Chairperson of the Committee shall report to the Board of Directors on its proceedings after each meeting on all matters within its duties and responsibilities; - The Committee shall make whatever recommendations to the Board of Directors it deems appropriate on any area within its remit where action or improvement is needed; - The Committee shall produce a report to be included in the Mercy University Hospital's annual report about its activities.

-- 15.1 Arrange for periodic reviews of its own performance and, at least annually, review its constitution and terms of reference to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board of Directors for approval. - 15.2 Have access to sufficient resources in order to carry out its duties, including access to the Company Secretariat for assistance as required. - 15.3 Be provided with appropriate and timely training, both in the form of an induction programme for new members and on an ongoing basis for all members. - 15.4 Give due consideration to laws and regulations.
+- Arrange for periodic reviews of its own performance and, at least annually, review its constitution and terms of reference to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board of Directors for approval; - Have access to sufficient resources in order to carry out its duties, including access to the Company Secretariat for assistance as required; - Be provided with appropriate and timely training, both in the form of an induction programme for new members and on an ongoing basis for all members; - Give due consideration to laws and regulations.